Lechonita/So_Long/README.md

 AZERTY keyboard also accepted (zqsd).

-The Exit cross at the top right corner of the window must also close the game's windiw.
+The Exit cross at the top right corner of the window must also close the game's window.

+# Status

+Bonus included.

+Validated 125%